 To achieve the supposed increased anchor performance already dismissed, the kellet should be placed as close to the anchor as possible.
 This is so its weight exerts the maximum leverage on the rode.
 It pays to note that a kellet is not a point on a graph, but a physical object which hangs below the rode.
 Therefore, it cannot be placed directly next to the anchor, otherwise it will simply rest on the bottom and its weight will have no effect.

 To provide the best shock absorption, the kellet should be placed halfway along the rode.
 (Shock absorption is a point not elaborated on above, as it is closely related to the idea of increasing anchor performance).
 Since one may wish to both increase one’s holding power and benefit from shock absorption, one could compromise and place the kellet one quarter along the rode from the anchor.
 Neither is ideal, as, like the lowered pull angle, this quasi “spring” disappears in bad conditions when it is most needed.

 To minimize swinging radius, the kellet should be positioned down the rode from the boat a distance equal to that of the vertical distance to the seabed (depth plus height to bow-roller).
-This allows the gravitational potential of the kellet to work to its full potential.
+This allows the kellet to remove as much slack from the rode as possible in light conditions.
 (Nb. while effective in light conditions, this technique is questionable in any case; if the anchorage is empty, swing radius is unlikely to be important, whereas if it is crowded, it is desirable to swing similarly with the other boats).

-Kellets are interesting accessories that unfortunately are frequently misused.
+Kellets are curious accessories that unfortunately are frequently misused.
 Sales talk from companies promising “increased anchor performance” is misleading at best.
-Kellets do little to improve the ultimate holding power of the anchor.
+Kellets do little to improve the effective holding power of the anchor.